12 More Mooncakes You Don’t Want to Miss in 2009 – A Remix!

 Mooncakes from Meritus Mandarin Singapore

-The lavish set of “fortune dragon” mooncakes is guaranteed to impress.
+The lavish set of Fortune Dragon mooncakes is guaranteed to impress.
 Crafted on five separate blocks is an intricate celestial dragon that simply screams of royalty.

-All five pieces boast different flavors:
+All five pieces boast different flavours ($118+ for the set):

-- lotus paste with double yolks
+– Lotus paste with double yolks

-- lotus paste with macadamia nuts
+– Lotus paste with macadamia nuts

-- pandan custard
+– Pandan custard

-- assorted nuts and jinhua ham
+– Assorted nuts and jinhua ham

-- green tea paste
+– Green tea paste

 Meritus Mandarin